 Find out more about Duvaucel's gecko on The New Zealand Herpetological Society website.

-In this University of Otago article Fossil fascination connects Kaikoura’s coasts to the University of Oxford read about Lachie Scarsbrook science journey: from early fossil fossicking, to ‘tanking’ his NCEA Level 3 examinations, to his pioneering work on ancient DNA and morphometrics at the University of Otago, ending with being awarded a Clarendon Scholarship to undertake a fully funded Doctorate in Archaeological Science at the University of Oxford.
+In this Science at University of Otago Facebook post from April 2021 read about Lachie Scarsbrook's science journey: from early fossil fossicking, to ‘tanking’ his NCEA Level 3 examinations, to his pioneering work on ancient DNA and morphometrics at the University of Otago, ending with being awarded a Clarendon Scholarship to undertake a fully funded Doctorate in Archaeological Science at the University of Oxford.

 About the author